For those of you still struggling to get to grips with aperture, we bring to you our handy F-Stop Chart Infographic / Cheat Sheet.

 A shallower depth of what?

-Depth of field is basically the amount of an image that is in focus.
-A number of factors effect the overall depth of field, such as focal length, distance to subject, subject to background distance etc.
+Depth of field refers to the amount of an image that is in focus.
+Variables such as focal length, distance to subject, subject to background distance all impact the overall depth of field, but by far the most influential is the aperture your lens is set at.

 What level of depth of field you’re actually aiming for depends on the individual image and your photographic preferences, but just remember this: If you want that creamy out-of-focus background use a small f-stop, and if you want as much as possible in focus use a large f-stop.